Care and coverages

 If you’re able to return to work but your injuries prevent you from going back to the same kind of role, ICBC can provide services to help you find a new job that matches your abilities.
 If that new role pays less than your job prior to the crash, ICBC will continue to top up your income replacement to 90 per cent of your pre-collision net income.

 Here's an example

 Andy, 25, earns $40,000 per year in his current office administrative job.
 He was catastrophically injured in a car crash and is unable to work again.
 The driver that caused the accident has $2 million in liability coverage.

-Under the current system, Andy could sue the at-fault driver and get paid out the full $2 million in coverage the other driver has.
-However, of that amount, Andy’s lawyer would take about a third as his fee and other legal costs could also be deducted.
-Andy would likely be left with around $1.3 million to cover his future wage loss.
-This would unlikely be enough to last Andy’s lifetime.
+Under the old system, Andy could have sued the at-fault driver and get paid out the full $2 million in coverage the other driver has.
+However, of that amount, Andy’s lawyer would take about a third as their fee and other legal costs could also be deducted.
+Andy would have been left with around $1.3 million to cover his future wage loss.
+This would not be enough to last Andy’s lifetime.

-On top of this, Andy will receive all the care and recovery benefits he needs over his lifetime, without having to worry about reaching the current care maximum of $300,000.
+On top of this, Andy will receive all the care and recovery benefits he needs over his lifetime, without having to worry about reaching the previous care maximum of $300,000.

 What if you are at fault for the crash?

 Under Enhanced Care, all British Columbians have access to the same care and recovery benefits, even if you are responsible (at fault) for a crash.
 Whether or not you’ve caused a crash, your health is important and you deserve access to all the care you need to get better.